Takarias/MagFeedAutomator/README.md

 Before you launch the tool, ensure that:
 - PSO CANNOT be running under a compatibility mode for this took to work.
-If being run in a compatibility mode, PSO will not accept inpits from this tool!
+If being run in a compatibility mode, PSO will not accept inputs from this tool!
 - In PSO, under Menu > Options > Function Key Setting, the function keys must be set to "Menu Shortcuts"
 - You are on the character you intend to use for this stretch of feeding.